Roger Guerreiro: AEK Athens

 On 27 August 2009, Guerreiro signed a four-year contract with AEK Athens.
 He made his debut for AEK against Iraklis on 13 September 2009.

-Guerreiro was a regular for AEK until he fell out of favor with coach Dušan Bajević and was not included in any squads.
-In the transfer period, Guerreiro was for sale and was offered to many European clubs.
-After the transfer period ended, Guerreiro apologized to Bajevic and was given another chance.
-Guerreiro's first match of the 2010–11 season was an away game against Aris, the match ended 0–4 to AEK Athens.
+Guerreiro was a regular for AEK until he fell out of favor with coach Dušan Bajević.
+In the transfer period, Guerreiro was offered to many European clubs.
+After the transfer period ended, Guerreiro apologized to Bajević and was given another chance.
+Guerreiro's first match of the 2010–11 season was an away game against Aris, the match ended in a 4–0 win for AEK Athens.

 Guerreiro scored his first goal for AEK against Atromitos scoring the only goal of the match giving AEK the 1–0 win.
-His contract ended in 2013 and did not get renewed.
+His contract ended in 2013 and was not renewed.

 International career

 He was granted Polish citizenship on 17 April 2008.

-Roger received the citizenship in a speedy procedure, and was guaranteed a place in the Poland's football team for the 2008 European Championships (coached by Leo Beenhakker).
-He made his debut in a Poland shirt in the game versus Albania on 27 May 2008.
+Roger received the citizenship in a speedy procedure, and was called-up by the Poland national team, coached by Leo Beenhakker, for the UEFA Euro 2008.
+He made his debut for Poland in against Albania on 27 May 2008.

-Euro 2008
+UEFA Euro 2008

-On 12 June, he scored his first goal for the Poland national team with a 30th-minute shot against Austria in both teams' second Group B match of Euro 2008.
-For this game, UEFA awarded him man of the match.
+On 12 June, he scored his first goal for the Poland national team with a 30th-minute shot against Austria in the second Group B match of the UEFA Euro 2008.
+For this game, UEFA named him the man of the match.
 It was Poland's first-ever goal in the European Championship.